isaac-sim/IsaacSim-ros_workspaces/CONTRIBUTING.md

 #### Contribution

-- We currently do not acccept any contributions to this repository.
+- We currently do not accept any contributions to this repository.